bobcamera/bobcamera/ui/docs/guides/getting-started.md

-# Getting Started with BOB Camera UI Development
+# Getting Started with BOB Camera UI

+Get the BOB Camera UI running in 5 minutes and start developing!

-## 🎯 Prerequisites
+## Prerequisites

 Before you begin, ensure you have: